Your cut-out-and-keep guide to help get through the coronavirus pandemic

 Townlands Memorial Hospital minor injuries unit.
 Call 01865 903703, visit www.nhs.org.uk

-Doctors’ surgeries in and around Henley are conducting all appointments by telephone.
-If the condition is deemed serious enough, a face-to-face appointment will be offered.
+Doctors’ surgeries are conducting all appointments by telephone.
+If a condition is deemed serious enough, a face-to-face appointment will be offered.

 The Bell Surgery, off York Road, call (01491) 843250.